davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     ```
     I am a professor of computer science at University of Puget Sound.
     I started teaching here in 2014.
-    I live in Gig Harbor with my wife and two kids.
+    I live in Tacoma, WA.
     ```

 11. Finally, it sure would be nice to have a method that would print out your initials, your name, birthday, and bio **all at once**.
 Write a method called `printMyInfo`.
 Here's the key: You wouldn't want to have to _rewrite_ all those print statements from before!
 (Code duplication should be avoided always!)